ayutaj/pong_game/README.md

 # PONG Game

 A Game made using c++ and Raylib
-This demo project contains a bouncing ball raylib example program.

 It works with raylib version 4.5.
 Tested on both Windows 10 and Windows 11.